Posted by Courtney E. Howard

 In the end, moderating the Webcast was a great experience, and why not?
 The well-versed speakers and inquisitive audience made it fun and informative -- and they made my job easy.
 I probably didn't sound like a man, anyway...
 Or did I?

 You tell me!
-Download and listen to the archived "Embedded Computing Enables C4ISR" Webcast, which is posted in the Webcast archives on the Military & Aerospace Electronics Website at www.milaero.com.
+Download and listen to the archived "Embedded Computing Enables C4ISR" Webcast, which will soon (by end of day Thursday, Nov.
+29) be posted in the Webcast archives online at http://www.milaero.com/.
 You'll hear what I'm talking about, and you can weigh in on the topic by posting a comment below.